-"Alcohol and a loose tongue may add up to a regretful Monday morning equation," said Sharon Schweitzer, founder of Protocol & Etiquette Worldwide.
-"Consider tea, club soda or water.
-If you choose to drink, do so responsibly."
+"Alcohol and a loose tongue may add up to a regretful Monday morning," said Sharon Schweitzer, founder of Protocol & Etiquette Worldwide.

 "Even if you truly do not want to attend, avoid arriving 30 minutes before the end just to make an appearance," she said.

-Do attend.
-While the event is usually optional, the holiday party is a work function, and attending shows your colleagues you are invested in the company.
 Even more important, if you say you're going to attend, make sure you do – not showing up after you've RSVP'd is disrespectful to the hosts, said Michelle Roccia, executive vice president of employee engagement at WinterWyman.

 Don't talk shop.
 Though the party is a work event, it's a time to interact with your co-workers in a relaxed way.
-Save the discussion about the new software or your questions about a policy change for the office.
+Roccia recommends saving the discussion about the new software or your questions about a policy change for the office.

 Don't corner anyone.
-While it's wonderful to chat with people you may not know as well, try to appropriately excuse yourself from the conversation after a reasonable amount of time so they don't feel like a caged animal.
+While it's wonderful to chat with people you may not know as well, try to appropriately excuse yourself from the conversation after a reasonable amount of time so they don't feel like a caged animal, Roccia said.

 Don't consume too much alcohol.
 Drink lots of water and eat plenty of food.
 Give yourself a drink limit, and stick with it.
-If you end up being "over served" call an Uber or designate a driver.
+If you end up being "overserved," call an Uber or designate a driver, Roccia said.